-2nd case dropped for man accused of planning war on cops
+Case dropped for man in alleged 'war' on cops

 Charges were withdrawn against a Maryland man who remains in York County Prison on his original case, for allegedly scheming to murder his ex-girlfriend and wage war on police.